taroooyan/bg-wiki/Parts-and-accessories.md

-*initial stub -- incomplete list, 27-nov*

-Nano contents and options lists and links:
+*Nano contents and options: lists and links. (initial stub -- incomplete list, 27-nov)*

-•	1) Parts (Nano kit contents) -- to list with link to a supplier page when known [draft]
+1) Parts (Nano kit contents) -- to list with link to a supplier page when known [draft]

-•	2) Accessory Tools and Options (another place to note source of extra tools and hardware)
+2) Accessory Tools and Options (another place to note source of extra tools and hardware)

 Sources: in github and mainly the kit assembly Nano Manual.
 See photos there in [[Nano Manual|https://github.com/Safecast/bGeigieNanoKit/wiki/NANO-MANUAL]].

 **1. Nano Kit PARTS (with supplier link)**.